Skip to main content

 As of release 2023.3 of InterSystems IRIS, InterSystems Cloud Manager (ICM) is deprecated; it will be removed from future versions.

-This appendix describes using ICM to deploy customer and third-party containers.
+This page describes using ICM to deploy customer and third-party containers.
 Instructions assume that your Docker image resides in a repository accessible by ICM.
 For information on how to configure your container to communicate with other containers and services (including InterSystems IRIS), see Scripting with ICM.

 Container Naming